Buried-In-Code/Mediux-Posters/README.md

 - `kometa_integration`

-  If enabled, will remove the `Overlay` label from any media Mediux-Posters uploads a poster/backdrop/title-card to.
+  If enabled, will remove the `Overlay` label from any media Visage uploads a poster/backdrop/title-card to.

 - `only_priority_usernames`